 My Daughter Calls Some of These Cotillion Skills "Adulting" | Two Minute Introduction Video

-We Teach Junior & Advanced Classes In Middle School from 5th-8th Grade
+We Teach Junior & Advanced Cotillion Classes in Middle School

 We believe that learning it young and actually practicing these skills makes a huge difference!

 Our classes cover a range of topics from social skills like firm handshakes and how to ask someone to dance, to table manners, business interview skills, and basic ballroom & line dance steps.
 We use wigs and props and games during the lessons; and we make everyone dance with everyone else while constantly rotating during the dance instruction.

-Imagine if someone had forced you to practice asking someone to dance all throughout middle school.
+Imagine if someone had made you practice asking someone to dance all throughout middle school.

 Nothing could make you nervous after that!